 Spikes School Programs

 The State College Spikes mascots, players and front office staff are ready to come to your school!
-In the last two years, over 40 elementary, middle school and high schools participated in one of the Spikes designated school programs.
+Through the years, over 40 elementary, middle school and high schools participated in one of the Spikes designated school programs.
 The Spikes offer a variety of different school programs, each using the Spikes brand of fun entertainment to deliver an educational message to students.

 How do the Spikes School Programs work?